Code-Institute-Submissions/quiz/README.md

 - Score - allowing user to see their score whilst they play the quiz
 - Incorrect guesses - allowing user to see their incorrect guesses as well as previous player's incorrect guesses
 - Highscores table - allowing users to compare their scores with each other, also giving user the option to replay the quiz

+### Existing Features

+- Username input field and start button allows Users 1 to enter their unique username of 'PianoMan123' at the same time on a different browser as another user, and to proceed to the quiz.
+- Instructions feature enables User 2 to find out how to play the quiz.
+- Answer input field allows Users 1, 2, 3 and 4 to enter and submit their own guesses.
+- Incorrect guesses allows Users 1, 2, 3 and 4 to see which incorrect guesses have been entered by a particular user, e.g. User 2 could see User 4's incorrect guess.
+An issue with this is that the quiz page would need to be refreshed regularly if users would like to see other's incorrect guesses in real time.
+- Score feature allows Users 1, 2, 3 and 4 to see their scores (with a maximum of 60).
+- Highscores feature allows User 3 to see if they beat 'PianoMan123' or any other player that has completed the quiz.
+- The quiz as a whole allows User 4 to play the quiz at the same time as 'PianoMan123' and 'PizzaMan456'.